Part 2: Featuring: Jim Maxey by Bob Talmadge

 South Carolina

 What the hell did I expect?
 A rock star?
-Maxey had no long hair, no guitar, no screaming girls following him, just other BBS SysOp asking for autographs, smiling and speaking their admiration.
+Maxey had no long hair, no guitar, no screaming girls following him, just other BBS SysOp asking for autographs, smiling and showing their admiration.
 Was I jealous?
-I don’t know what I felt.
-Honestly I did not.
-Confusion and for that I am embarrassed.
+I don’t know.
+I was confused and for that I am still embarrassed.
 Others in the great hall held back and kept their distance for strategic reasons; not enough room, too shy, too jealous, too much nonsense to ask for a dumb autograph, not to give attention to Maxey, etc. Who knows?
 I'm only guessing.

-Anyway, like some goofball, without thinking, I fell in step behind him with a dozen others.
-I could have interrupted Maxey and asked for his autograph but I didn't want his signature.
-I wanted to know more about him, have him look at me.
+Anyway, like some goofball, without thinking, I fell in step behind Jim Maxey with a dozen others.
+I could have interrupted Maxey and asked for his autograph - but I didn't want his signature; I wanted to know more about him, have him look at me.
 So there, that was it.
 Hell, still a Groupie.

 I had lost a good opportunity.
 I should not have hesitated.
 God, I felt stupid.
 Connie was right.
 Would there be more such entrances?
-I turned and waited, looking around and waited for a couple of minutes or so.
+I turned and waited, looking around for a couple minutes.
 Nothing.
 That was it.
-And Jim Maxey of Event Horizons had disappeared.
+And Jim Maxey of Event Horizons BBS had disappeared.
 The only consolation is that I had seen the guy who was responsible for creating The Black Hole, my favorite online game at that time.
+It felt like some kind of accomplishment.
+How stupid and lame could I get?

 What to do now?
 There was always Mahoney or others.
 Suddenly I thought about being back home; I could walk down the country road to see my girlfriend Connie.
 Then just as suddenly, I felt inept, small, ineffectual.
 Poor baby!
 So many confusing feelings.
 That may seem silly but my world was BBS at the time, just as many teens go through such things.
 I was a late bloomer.
 And somewhat of a dork.
 Okay, maybe a nerd as well.

-I sat down and ate a small bag of potato chips as I scribbled into my notes.
-I usually write my thoughts down as they happen, when I have an opportunity.
-Believe me; I get teased by friends who call me "Notepad".
-Not too endearing but it never stopped me from including my notes into my weekly diary.
+I sat down and opened a small bag of barbecue potato chips and scribbled into my diary notes.
+I usually write my thoughts as they happen, when I have an opportunity.
+Believe me; I get teased by friends who called me "Notepad".
+Not too endearing but it never stopped me from including my notes into my diary.

 I was here, now and I should enjoy whatever happens because I felt somewhat lifted again.
-Just people like me.
-Some even my age.
+They were just people like me.
+Some my own age.
 Duh! (continues part 3)